-13) What should I do with my pet on moving day?
+13) What should I do with my pet on a moving day?

 When the movers are ready to come over and get working, it’s a good idea to find a place your pets can enjoy a small vacation.
 Movers operate best when doors can remain open, and no one wants your pets escaping or standing in the way.
 When you’re ready to finally move, stay together with them in your own vehicle on your way to your new home.

 A reputable moving company should explain the coverage they offer when you go over the quote prior to moving.
 The most basic liability coverage is paid by weight, not the type of item.
 There may be options to have coverage for the full value of damaged or lost items, but this should be discussed before the move.

 15) What’s the best way to unpack when we arrive?